ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-6. Find the general expression for the required $n$ for a desired margin of error $m$ and certain level of confidence.
+Q. Find the general expression for the required $n$ for a desired margin of error $m$ and certain level of confidence.

 <details><summary><b>Answer</b></summary>